The minimum requirements for filing a Norwegian patent application/entering the national phase are as follows:

 Every filing is quality checked by another employee.

-All Norwegian and European patent applications are examined, and the patentability requirements are as follows:
+All Norwegian patent applications are examined, and the patentability requirements are as follows:

-The invention must be new in relation to what was public knowledge before the effective filing date of the application.
+Novelty: the invention must be new in relation to what was public knowledge before the effective filing date of the application.
 The novelty requirement is absolute, including prior use anywhere in the world.
-An earlier patent application made public after the filing, constitutes a novelty bar.
+An earlier Norwegian patent application made public after the filing, constitutes a novelty bar.
 In order to avoid double patenting, a “reasonable technical difference” is however required to fulfil the novelty requirement.

-The invention must differ substantially from what was public knowledge before the filing date of the application.
-An earlier patent application made public after the filing, will not be considered in the test for inventive step.
-Generally, the problem-solution approach is applied.
+Inventive step: the invention must differ substantially from what was public knowledge before the filing date of the application.
+An earlier Norwegian patent application made public after the filing, will not be considered in the test for inventive step.
+Generally, the problem-solution approach used in the European Patent Office, is applied.

-The first Office Action is issued after 6-8 months for first filings.
-In other cases, the time frame is more variable.
+The first Office Action is issued after 6-8 months for first filings, and as a rule after 4-8 years for other filings.
+Expedited examination is available in some cases.
 Please contact us for details.

-The first Office Action usually presents the result of the novelty search, comments regarding inventive step and industrial applicability, as well as formal deficiencies and requirements for maintaining the application.
+The first Office Action issued by the NIPO presents the result of their novelty search, their comments regarding inventive step and industrial applicability, as well as formal deficiencies and requirements for maintaining the application.
+The term for replying to the first Office Action will be six months.
+Later Office Actions will normally have a reply term of three months.

 Upon receiving an Office Action, we translate it if necessary, and forward it to our clients with our comments.
 Some clients request a full and thorough analysis including a defence strategy, while others prefer a mere translation of the Office Action.
 We welcome you to let us know your preference.

-We will enclose the documents cited by the office, unless the documents are already known to the applicant from the International Search Report (ISR) or a parallel application.
+We will enclose the documents cited by the NIPO unless the documents are already known to the applicant from the International Search Report (ISR) or a parallel application.

 Responding to Office Actions

 We generally await your comments and instructions before preparing a response to an Office Action.
 If we do not hear from you, we will routinely send you a reminder one month before the deadline.
-Upon receiving your instructions, we prepare and duly file the response.
+Upon receiving your instructions, we prepare and duly file the response with the NIPO.
 If necessary, we will contact you before finalizing the response.

-Extensions of reply terms may be available.
+Extensions of reply terms can be obtained twice during the prosecution of the application.
+Obtaining these two-month extensions is a mere formality.
+No argument need be filed with the petition, no public fee need be paid, and the NIPO will not issue a confirmation of the new deadline.
 We will, however, charge a fee for requesting, docketing and reporting about the new deadline.
 Therefore, please let us know if you would prefer to abandon the application by not responding to the Office Action.

-If a deadline is not met, the application will be shelved.
+Reinstatement: If a deadline is not met, the application will be shelved.
 However, it can be reinstated if the response is filed and a reinstatement fee paid within four months.
+Note that this method can also be used in order to obtain an extension of the reply term if the two automatic extensions have already been used.
+There is no limit to the number of reinstatements you can obtain during the prosecution of an application, but the reinstatement fee almost quadruples as of the second occurrence.

 Filing a Divisional Application

-If the patent office considers that your application concerns several independent inventions, you will be asked to limit your application to one of the inventions and to cancel claims relating to the other invention(s) described in your application.
+If the Norwegian Industrial Property Office considers that your application concerns several independent inventions, you will be asked to limit your application to one of the inventions and to cancel claims relating to the other invention(s) described in your application.
 In such a case, it is possible to file one or more divisional applications claiming protection for the other invention(s) contained in the original application.

 A divisional application must be filed while the original application is still pending, i.e. it must be filed before a patent is issued on the original application.
 The description of a divisional application is normally identical to the description of the original application as filed, while the claims concern an invention that was not covered by the claims approved in the main application.